Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - 10:The Productivity Paradox: What the Data Actually Says

-- 30:The Five-Tier Metrics Framework: Measuring What Matters
+- 26:The Five-Tier Metrics Framework: Measuring What Matters

-- 202:The Post-Launch Roadmap: This Is Continuous, Not One-Time
+- 188:The Post-Launch Roadmap: This Is Continuous, Not One-Time

-- 232:The Real Numbers: What ROI Actually Looks Like
+- 199:The Real Numbers: What ROI Actually Looks Like

 The dashboard says pull requests are up 98%.
 Developers shipping 67% more code.
 Every velocity metric is glowing — and then someone in the room asks the only question that matters: if developers are shipping that much more code, why are we delivering the same features in the same timeframes?

 That gap has a name.
 It's the productivity paradox, and I've watched it ambush teams that did everything else right.
-It's real, it's quantified, and if you don't understand it before you scale Claude Code, it will quietly bury your rollout under a pile of un-reviewed pull requests.
+If you don't understand it before you scale Claude Code, it will quietly bury your rollout under a pile of un-reviewed pull requests.

 Part 5 of 5 in The Claude Code Enterprise Stack series

 This is the final post.
 The configuration hierarchy (Part 1), CLAUDE.md (Part 2), hooks (Part 3), and skills and marketplaces (Part 4) give you the technical foundation.
-This post gives you something harder: the strategy to prove it works.
-How to measure what matters, navigate bottlenecks, and scale from a 5-person pilot to org-wide adoption without the gains evaporating in review queues and process friction.
+This post gives you the harder part: how to measure what matters, navigate bottlenecks, and scale from a 5-person pilot to org-wide adoption without the gains evaporating in review queues.

 The Productivity Paradox: What the Data Actually Says